Forty Years' War

-The Forty Years' War (အနှစ်လေးဆယ်စစ်; 1385 - 1423; also Ava–Pegu War or the Mon–Burmese War) was a military war fought between the Burmese-speaking Kingdom of Ava and the Mon-speaking Kingdom of Hanthawaddy.
+The Forty Years' War (အနှစ်လေးဆယ်စစ်; 1385 - 1423; also Ava–Pegu War or the Mon–Burmese War) was a conflict fought between the Burmese-speaking Kingdom of Ava and the Mon-speaking Kingdom of Hanthawaddy.
 The war was fought during two separate periods: 1385 to 1391, and 1401 to 1424, interrupted by two truces of 1391-1401 and 1403-1408.
 It was fought primarily in today's Lower Burma and also in Upper Burma, Shan State, and Rakhine State.
 It ended in a stalemate, preserving the independence of Hanthawaddy, and effectively ending Ava's efforts to rebuild the erstwhile Pagan Kingdom.

 First half

 The war's origins can be traced to Hanthawaddy Pegu's political turmoil, which intensified after King Razadarit's rise to power in 1384 through a rebellion against his ailing father.
 Governor Smin Sam Lek of Donwun and Viceroys Laukpya of Myaungmya and Byattaba of Martaban refused to recognize the new king.
 Laukpya would invite King Swa Saw Ke of the Ava Kingdom to Hanthawaddy's north to help him take the Pegu throne himself.